 You could just have written the song of the century, but without a solid release plan you risk it not being heard.
 If anyone in your band or group of friends is handy with words ask them to write a short band biography and contact some radio shows and reviewers to see if they’ll feature your music.

 If you need support with radio plugging, securing reviews or simply getting a band bio that gets you noticed, there are lots of options for a range of budgets, and Tin Man Heart is just one of those.
-Have a look at the work we have done for acts like Aaron Shanley, Dolbro Dan and Sonja Sleator here, and get in touch if you’d like to find out what we can do for your band.
+So far, we’ve worked for for acts like Aaron Shanley, Dolbro Dan and Sonja Sleator.
+You can see some of what we do here, and get in touch if you’d like to find out what we can do for your band.

 Like anything, time and planning ahead are your best weapons, aside from great music of course.
 Don’t contact a PR agency the week after your new music has been released.
 Get in touch as far in advance as you can and let us help with planning and media approaches to ensure your release has the maximum impact.